Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Key takeaways

 We’re far from the days when cash was the preferred method of payment.
 Whether you’re splitting the bill at a restaurant, paying for a haircut, or sending a little holiday money to a family member overseas, sending money online is easy and convenient.
-And electronic funds transfers have several security features that protect your money and data.
+Plus, electronic funds transfers have several security features that protect your money and data.

 Let’s explore the most common ways to send money online and how you can do it safely.